ainvaltin/nu-plugin/README.md

 commands to convert to/from plist and encode/decode base85.

 Nushell [protocol](https://www.nushell.sh/contributor-book/plugin_protocol_reference.html)
-`0.93.0`.
-Only stdio mode with message pack encoding is supported.
+`0.94.0`.
+Only message pack encoding is supported.

 ### Unsupported messages
 - EngineCall